Journalism, Yearbook, Newspaper and Photography

 What to expect:

-First semester: History of communications; famous journalists; ethical and legal responsibilities; court cases; camera basics; news judgment and reporting; interviewing; writing basics and grammar; news writing; headings, captions and quote writing; and feature writing.
+First semester: Photography and camera basics; photo composition; interviewing; ethical and legal responsibilities; court cases; writing basics and grammar; news writing; headings, captions and quote writing; feature writing; and current events.

-Second semester: Design and layout; photography; photo composition; taking effective photographs; sports, editorial, opinion and review writing; newspaper overview; yearbook overview; developing themes; public relations; technology and the internet; and current events.
+Second semester: Design and layout; photography; sports, editorial, opinion and review writing; newspaper overview; yearbook overview; developing themes; public relations; technology and the internet; and current events.

 - Be respectful of everyone.